ArtinJ2008/LUCAS/README.md

 ## What LUCAS is

-LUCAS is planned as a configurable, three-dimensional, multiscale simulation centered on a hydrothermal-vent system.
+LUCAS is planned as a configurable, three-dimensional, multiscale simulation centered first on a geologically modeled alkaline hydrothermal-vent system.
 It will couple:

 - fluid flow, heat transport, and porous vent geometry;
 - dissolved-species transport, electrochemical gradients, and mineral surfaces;